aarpon/hrm_docs/usermanual/GettingStarted.rst

   or creating a new one.

-  **Use existing parameter template (easy)**: Select a parameter template and verify its contents on the preview shown on the right panel.
+  **Use existing parameter template (easy)**: Select a parameter template and verify its contents on the preview shown on the right hand side panel.
   Particularly, pay attention to the value of the Signal to Noise ratio (SNR) (see :ref:`signal_to_noise_ratio` for further help).

   **Create a new parameter template (elaborated)**:
   Follow the instructions of the previoius step to create a new template.